DomFord/domford.net/content/publications/2026-the-curse-of-knowledge.md

 title_html = '''
 The curse of knowledge: An introduction
 '''
-venue = "Scholar’s codex: Academia explores the games of FromSoftware" url = "" authors_structured = [
+venue = "Scholar's codex: academia explores the games of FromSoftware" url = "" authors_structured = [
   { family = "Ford", given = "Dom" },